fbeauKmi/update_klipper_and_mcus/README.md

 Optional args: <config_file> Specify the config file to use.
 Default is 'mcus.ini' -c, --checkonly            Check if Klipper is up-to-date only.
-  -f, --firmware             Do not merge repo, update firmware only -q, --quiet                Quiet mode, proceed all if needed tasks, !SKIP MENUCONFIG!
+  -f, --firmware             Do not merge repo, update firmware only -r, --rollback             Rollback to the previous version (this script only) -q, --quiet                Quiet mode, proceed all if needed tasks, !SKIP MENUCONFIG!
   -h, --help                 Display this help message and exit
 ```